TastSong/CrazyCar/README_en.md

 :hammer:The game uses QFramework, easy to expand

-:computer:The background adopts Spring Boot + Mybatis architecture:
+:computer:The server uses Spring Boot + Mybatis architecture

+:tv:The background uses Vue + Element

 :foggy:Using the URP Render Pipeline